Batua proud first informal settlement to showcase RISE water and sanitation upgrades

 RISE ‘nature-based solutions’ mimic the earth’s natural systems to clean water.

 The co-design between communities and RISE researchers, as well as engineering and planning were jointly supported by the Asian Development Bank and Monash University.

 Ibu Suneti is a member of Batua’s Community Engagement Council, and has been instrumental in representing her community’s needs since planning began two years ago.
 For her, it was an emotional day.

 She spoke with Bambang Susantono from the Asian Development Bank, a joint funder of the community design, planning and engineering, about the life-changing impacts for herself and her community.
 ‘Before RISE renovated my home, our toilet was very simple,’ she said.
 ‘It had zinc walls with a lot of holes, and only cloth curtains.
 No doors.

-'The biggest difference is that besides being comfortable and clean, we can use the toilet now without worrying that people will see us from holes or behind the curtain.
+'The biggest difference is that besides being comfortable and clean, we can use the toilet now without worrying that people will see us from holes or behind the curtain,' she said.

-As a demonstration site, Batua is piloting RISE's nature-based solutions to give a sense of how the infrastructure actually functions in informal settlements.
+As a demonstration site, Batua is piloting nature-based solutions for RISE to learn how this new type of infrastructure functions in informal settlements contexts.